 So we actually had them come over and sit down with us, and we took them through from the back end, and we said, "Hey, you know, here's everything we're doing.
 Here's exactly how we set you guys up."
-They told us what they were looking to do, and we were able to sit down and show them different ideas within GoAnywhere Services and GoAnywhere Director - things that they could do that THEY hadn't even though of yet that we're doing.
+They told us what they were looking to do, and we were able to sit down and show them different ideas within GoAnywhere - things that they could do that THEY hadn't even though of yet that we're doing.
 And so, just that one phone call … our customer saying "We love this experience.
 We want our partners to have this."
 That speaks very highly.

 What final advice can you offer to others who may be considering trying GoAnywhere?

 I mean, the tipping point for me, and I think what helped with our customer that was looking into purchasing your software, was the customer support.
 You can't … you know, you can have fantastic software and you can spend six figures on software and it can be touted as the latest and greatest thing, but if you can't call and get someone who is friendly and fast and willing to help you with your trouble, that software is not as good to you.
 And that's - I mean, that's the tipping point.